fccm/ocaml-dlffi/README.txt

-This project aims to call functions in shared libraries.
+This experimental project aims to provide to OCaml users a way to call functions from shared libraries without dynamically or statically linking at compile-time.

-This is also an experimentation about how to use the dl and ffi libraries.
+It tries to do so with the help of the "dl" and "ffi" libraries.

-It's released under the ISC license.
+This project is released along with an ISC license.